Model Portfolio Agathos World

 Unrealised Profit & Loss

 The graph illustrating P&L status of holdings shows the sums of unrealised gains, and unrealised losses respectively, each expressed in proportion to total book value (cash excluded).
-For the vast majority of holdings, market value stands comfortably above book value.
-In some countries this was further helped by advances of the local currency against the Swiss Franc.

 The graph above plots purchases and sales in proportion to market value (previous month).
 Columns indicate cumulative turnover, ½ the sum of purchases and sales.